softsys4ai/athena/README.md

 EDAP-probs (Defense Against Universal Adversarial Perturbations) | Defense strategy to effectively defend against unseen adversarial examples in the real world by introducing pre-input detection of purturbations.
 [Akhtar et al., 2018](https://arxiv.org/abs/1711.05929)
 EDMV-logits | The same as EDMV-probs but substituting DNN logit outputs for output probabilities.
-EDAP-logits | The same as EDAP-probs but substituting DNN logit outputs for output probabilities. allowing defense against adversarial attacks with a robustness level comparable to that of the adversarial training with multi-step adversarial examples.
+EDAP-logits | The same as EDAP-probs but substituting DNN logit outputs for output probabilities.

 ## 3. Project Structure
 Navigation of project and component hierarchy